 - Do you have the skills to manage building the cohesiveness required to have a teamwork at its best bringing together the diversity that exists within it?
 Are you able to deal with conflict in a team environment?
 Would you know where there were trust issues lacking and how you could deal with them?

 - What is motivation?
 Is it knowing when someone is loving what they are doing and are passionately getting on with it?
 How do you deal with a team member that has no or low motivation on your team?
-Do you understand what it takes to get them happier with doing their job right here right now for your project, even if there are no long-term gains for them that they see?
+Do you understand what it takes to get them happier and doing their job right here right now for your project, even if there are no long-term gains for them that they see?

 - What sort of language do you use as a PM?
 Are you confrontation in the way that you speak with team members?
 Is your language passive aggressive at times?
 Do you get defensive and feel unsettled when someone questions you?